ychili/galleries/docs/Manual.rst

 followed by its formatting parameters.
 Each argument is separated by tabs or spaces.
 Therefore, tabs or spaces within arguments must be quoted.

+From left to right, the arguments in a field formats file are:
+1) field name, 2) maximum width, 3) foreground color,
+4) background color, and 5) effect.
+See the section `Field formats file`_ for more details.

 Here is an example field formats file::